cauliyang/academic/content/en/post/004-how-to-learn-python/index.md

 ## 2. Conquer Your Fear

 In the beginning, programming is not a hard thing just like cooking.
-If you can conduct enough practice, you will be able to write elegant and excise code with good readability and sustanatity.
+If you can conduct enough practice, you will be able to write elegant and excise code with good readability and sustantity.
 So you do not need to worry about you cannot learn it.
 You are a smart girl, and you must, can master it and use it properly in the future.

 ## 3. The First Book I Read